zzxzzk115/NW-Unity/README.md

 8. done.just refresh the menu and have fun!

 ** important **
-9. replace nw.js-folder->lib->libffmpeg.so with my libffmpeg.so.
+9. replace `nw.js-folder->lib->libffmpeg.so` with my `libffmpeg.so`.
 If you don't replace it, the game won't support audio!